Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne

 Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne (21 July 1824 – 16 February 1904), styled The Honourable Claude Bowes-Lyon from 1847 to 1865, was a Scottish peer.
-He was the 13th holder of the Earldom of Strathmore and Kinghorne, the paternal grandfather of Queen Elizabeth The Queen Mother, a great-grandfather of Elizabeth II, and great-great-grandfather of Charles III.
+He was the 13th holder of the Earldom of Strathmore and Kinghorne, the paternal grandfather of Queen Elizabeth the Queen Mother, and a great-grandfather of Queen Elizabeth II.

 Life

 Claude Lyon-Bowes was born in Redbourn, Hertfordshire.
 He was the second surviving son of Thomas George Lyon-Bowes, Lord Glamis (son of the 11th Earl), and his wife Charlotte Grimstead.
 His paternal grandparents were Thomas Lyon-Bowes, 11th Earl of Strathmore and Kinghorne, and his first wife, Mary Elizabeth Louisa Rodney Carpenter.
 His maternal grandparents were Joseph Valentine Grimstead, of Ewood Park and Merry Hall, Ashtead, Surrey, and his wife Charlotte Jane Sarah Walsh.
 Born Claude Lyon-Bowes, he altered the family name to Bowes-Lyon.

 Bowes-Lyon also played cricket, making four appearances in first-class cricket, appearing three times for the Marylebone Cricket Club between 1843 and 1846, and once for the Gentlemen of England in 1846.
 In 1865 he succeeded his elder brother Thomas.
 The Canadian Pacific Railway named Strathmore, Alberta in his honour in 1884.
 In 1887 he was created Baron Bowes, of Streatlam Castle and Lunedale, in the Peerage of the United Kingdom.
 He was a Scottish representative peer from 1870 until 1892, and Lord Lieutenant of Angus from 1874 until his death.